nasa-gibs/gibs-api-docs/docs/map-library-usage.md

 <hr style="border:1px solid gray"> </hr>

 ### Basic Usage
 This section provides basic examples of both the TiledWMS and WMS GDAL drivers.
-The information needed to create the local service description XML can be found in the following GIBS Capabilities documents:
+The information needed to create the local service description XML can be found in the following GIBS WMTS Capabilities documents:

 | Projection Name | GIBS WMTS "Best Available" Capabilities document |
 | --------------- | --------- |